Tiran98/24SevenHMS/README.md

 ## Technologies

-MERN stack has for the development of this project.
+MERN stack has use for the development of this project.
 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

 1. MongoDB - document database
 2. Express(.js) - Node.js web framework